 The RVTPO is responsible for actively involving all affected parties in an open, cooperative, and collaborative process that provides meaningful opportunities to influence transportation decisions.
-Decisionmakers must consider fully the social, economic, and environmental consequences of their actions, and assure the public that transportation programs support adopted land use plans and community values.

-[Provide] adequate public notice of public participation activities and time for public review and comment at key decision points, including a reasonable opportunity to comment on the proposed [Long-Range Transportation Plan and the Transportation Improvement Program].
+Decisionmakers must consider fully the social, economic, and environmental consequences of their [Provide] adequate public notice of public participation activities and time for public review and comment at key decision points, including a reasonable opportunity to comment on the proposed [Long-Range Transportation Plan and the Transportation Improvement Program].
 (Code of Federal Regulations §450.316)